Surge Protector vs Voltage Regulator A Comprehensive Comparison

 power outages

 Power disruptions are becoming more frequent and severe.
-In the United States, the average number of power outages doubled every five years between 2000 and 2014.
+The average number of power outages doubled every five years between 2000 and 2014 in the United States.
 These interruptions often lead to voltage spikes, which can exceed 1,000 volts and damage your valuable electronics.

 Key Takeaways

-• Surge protectors are essential for shielding electronics from sudden voltage spikes caused by events like lightning strikes and power grid issues.
+• Surge protectors are essential for shielding electronics from sudden voltage spikes caused by lightning strikes and power grid issues.

 • Voltage regulators provide a stable power supply by continuously adjusting voltage levels, making them crucial for sensitive devices that require consistent power.